strudel0209/ai-foundry-agents-practical/03-orchestration/02-semantic-kernel.md

 # 1. Semantic Kernel Integration - Multi-Agent Orchestration

-In this lesson, you'll master the integration of Azure AI Foundry agents with Microsoft Semantic Kernel to create sophisticated multi-agent orchestration patterns.
-This powerful combination enables intelligent agent collaboration and complex workflow automation.
+In this lesson, you'll master the integration of Azure AI Foundry agents with Microsoft Semantic Kernel to create multi-agent orchestration patterns.

 ## 🎯 Objectives